Market Spotlight

 The list of American sports cars that don't end in 'vette is, sadly, a short one.
 GM in particular has always been unease about building two-seaters, scared of buyers straying away from Chevrolet's precious two-seater.
 And even though Pontiac was supposed to be GM's performance division, its only real sports car was the 2006-10 Solstice.

 GM's Miata-fighting four-cylinder drop top isn't perfect.
 Its 2.4-liter Ecotec four was never designed for track duty and instead came from boring GM front-drivers like the Pontiac G6 and Chevy HHR.
-Its 5-speed hailed from the Chevy Colorado pickup.
-The interior is standard 2000s GM: cheap plastic, cheap plastic everywhere.
-But it is a fun driver for the price, with Road & Track concluding "it's not perfect, but it's a pure, satisfying roadster for 20 grand."
+Its five-speed gearbox hailed from the Chevy Colorado pickup.
+The interior is standard 2000s GM: cheap plastic everywhere.
+It is a fun driver for the price, however.
+Road & Track concludes "it's not perfect, but it's a pure, satisfying roadster for 20 grand."

 GM

 On track, the Solstice won the SCCA Showroom Stock B and Touring 2 championships, and in 2007 the lineup got a higher-performing Solstice GXP model.
-For only a few grand more, it ditched the 177-hp Ecotec for a new 2.0-liter dual-scroll turbocharged engine with 260hp and 260 lb-ft of torque, and got a limited-slip.
-Meanwhile, GM jazzed up the ailing Saturn lineup with a reskinned version of the Solstice called the Saturn Sky.
-Neither lasted long, however, as they were both casualties of GM's Great Recession bankruptcy.
+For only a few grand more, it ditched the 177-hp Ecotec for a new 2.0-liter dual-scroll turbocharged engine with 260 hp and 260 lb-ft of torque and got a limited-slip differential.
+Meanwhile, GM jazzed up the ailing Saturn lineup with a reskinned version of the Solstice called the Sky.
+Neither lasted long, however, as both fell victim to GM's Great Recession bankruptcy.

 As memories of both Pontiac and Saturn fade, the median #2 values for the Solstice are up 19 percent for the Solstice and 14 percent for the Sky.
-That's not nothing, but compared to some other formerly "cheap" sports cars it isn't much.
-And compared to some of the more beloved Japanese roadsters out there, the homegrown Solstice/Sky twins are still a tempting value.
-Or, you could do the boring, predictable thing and buy a Miata.
+Those increases are real, but compared to some other formerly "cheap" sports cars, they are neglibile.
+And compared to some of the more beloved Japanese roadsters out there, the homegrown Solstice/Sky twins offer a tempting value.
+Or you could do the boring, predictable thing and buy a Miata.

 1990-98 and 1999-2005 Mazda Miata